Moonshots for aging.

 Kumar S, Peterson TR.
 Moonshots for aging.
 Nutr Healthy Aging.
 2020 Nov 3;5(4):239-246. doi: 10.3233/NHA-190064.
 PMID: 33344796; PMCID: PMC7740370.

+Abstract.
 As the global population ages, there is increased interest in living longer and improving one’s quality of life in later years.
-However, studying aging is expensive and time-consuming.
-And despite successes in extending lifespan in model organisms, there still aren’t really any feasible solutions for delaying aging in humans.
-With space travel, scientists couldn’t know what it would take to get to the moon.
+However, studying aging – the decline in body function – is expensive and time-consuming.
+And despite research success to make model organisms live longer, there still aren’t really any feasible solutions for delaying aging in humans.
+With space travel, scientists and engineers couldn’t know what it would take to get to the moon.
 They had to extrapolate from theory and shorter-range tests.
 Perhaps with aging, we need a similar moonshot philosophy.
-And though “shot” might imply medicine, perhaps we need to think beyond biological interventions.
-Like the moon, we seem a long way away from provable anti-aging therapies in humans.
-This review therefore focuses on radical proposals that we hope might stimulate discussion on what we might consider doing differently to increase human lifespan.
+And though “shot” might imply medicine, perhaps we need to think beyond medical interventions.
+Like the moon once was, we seem a long way away from provable therapies to increase human healthspan (the healthy period of one’s life) or lifespan (how long one lives).
+This review therefore focuses on radical proposals.
+We hope it might stimulate discussion on what we might consider doing significantly differently than ongoing aging research.